 In other words, this treatment does not contain any external source of chemicals to be injected.

 Although this treatment has only started being used for treating hair loss in the last two decades, its history goes back to the 1970s.
 In its early times, this medication was used by hematologists (doctors specializing in blood-related studies and disorders) to treat blood disorders.

 Later, around the 1980s, doctors discovered its ability to act as a supporting healing.
 And finally, when orthopedists started using PRP’s healing and growth factors for treating sports injuries in athletes, it attracted the media’s attention to become more widespread.

 The most obvious proof of PRP’s effectiveness was the improved recovery time in well-known athletes of the time, which led to the beginning of studies about it.

 Existing studies show promising progress in the PRP treatment’s effectiveness for treating hair loss.
 However, the downside of this method is that an expert dermatologist is needed for the surgery’s long injection process.
 And although this is an FDA-approved method, it too comes with specific side effects such as pain, bleeding and burning around the injected area, scalp numbness, and infections.

-That is why we suggest that every patient considering a PRP treatment should consult with a clinic that has an expert dermatologist on their staff.
+That is why I suggest that every patient considering a PRP treatment should consult with a clinic that has an expert dermatologist on their staff.

 4- Laser Caps